MikeSchulze/gdUnit4/_testing/run-tests.md

 - **Using the Run Overall Button**: The **Run Overall** button enables you to run all tests at once.<br>
 Find more information in the [Using the Run Overall Button](#the-run-overall-button) section.

-### Using the Editor Context Menu
+## Using the Editor Context Menu

 The Editor Context Menu provides options to run or debug individual test cases or entire testsuites:

-- **Using the Context Menu**: You can right-click on a specific test case or testsuite in the editor and select the appropriate option from the context menu.<br>
+- **Using the Context Menu**: You can right-click on a specific test case or testsuite in the editor and select the appropriate option from the context menu.

 For detailed steps, refer to the [Using the Context Menu](/gdUnit4/first_steps/getting-started/#execute-your-test) section.

-### Using the FileSystem Context Menu
+## Using the FileSystem Context Menu

 The FileSystem Context Menu allows you to run or debug individual testsuites or sets of testsuites by selecting the desired testsuite or folder: